port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 - A registered organization in Port;
 - Your Port user role is set to `Admin`;
-- A GitLab `private access token`, the token requires the following roles and scopes:
+- A GitLab `personal access token`, the token requires the following roles and scopes:
   - **Role:** Owner;
   - **Scopes:** api;